 The article also noted findings from a study that indicate this sense of uncertainty from feelings of no control coupled with high-demand positions are correlated with shorter life expectancy.
 With or without a pandemic, employers are struggling to find solutions to minimize these issues and provide adequate care for their workforce.

 How Are Companies Going to Help?

 Communication is the first step.
 In an effort to break the stigma of mental health illnesses, many CEOs such as Joel Gascoigne of Buffer and Blake Mycoskie of Toms Shoes have started to open up about their own experiences with therapy and managing depression.
 As a result, individuals feel supported and more connected to their team.
 This is a monumental change from the worry that an employee would be putting their job at risk by speaking out about personal issues.
 A safe environment also helps employers determine the specific health benefits that their employees need.
 Many companies have opted for insurance plans that include virtual counseling or a broader network of providers.

 As teacher burnout continues to be an issue, districts may choose to make a similar effort to provide needs-based services to teachers and staff.
 Regarding the recent impacts of COVID-19, supervisors and those in managerial positions may opt for a more transparent approach to minimize stress and anxiety.
-Additional suggestions for taking care of one’s mental health are addressed in the HRX article, Coping with the Stress of Uncertainty.

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!